sfuhrm/openssl4j/README.md

 * MessageDigest restriction: The current milestone only contains MessageDigest algorithms.
 * Restricted platforms: The code uses dynamic linking to an object library on the machine.
   Native object code within the JAR file is used for binding the Java code to the native code.
-  There is a restricted amount of platforms supported (see below).
+  There is a restricted amount of platforms supported by the Github Actions builder (see below).

 ## Usage